Graduate Program

 YEAR ONE

 In the first year, all graduate students take introductory writing classes in the three mediums of playwriting, screenwriting and episodic writing.
 By the end of their first year they will have written two of the following three original, full-length works; a full-length play, a full-length screenplay or a full-length episodic pilot.
-Students will also take text analysis, production, lab classes and pre-professional training classes that complement the writing classes.
+Students will also take text analysis, production, lab classes and professional training classes that complement the writing classes.

 YEAR TWO